KoralleB/CA_Vehicle/README.md

 ### Conclusions
 No model appears to significantly outperform all others by all standards of model evaluation.
-However the diversity of strengths and weaknesses across models suggests the potential for future application of machine learning methods for vehicle ownership prediction.
+However the diversity of strengths and weaknesses across models suggests the potential for future application of machine learning methods for transportation choice modeling.

+As of the task of predicting vehicle ownership by powertrain type, it is important for policymakers to work with models that maximize the true prediction rate of EV while minimizing the EV false predictions, to avoid the waste of state budget for mega infrastructure projects related to the electricity grid.
+With that in mind, we see that the traditional logistic regression model highly overestimates the EV share in every California region, while the ML algorithms predict rates of EV share that are closer to the true rate.
+We conclude that there is room for machine learning modeling in this area, and the investment in such tools can be beneficial in the long-term.

 ### Notebooks
-1. DataExplore - data exploration.
+1. DataExplore - data exploration, including explanation about the data and variable choice reasoning.
-2. Performance - performance evaluation of different resampling techniques for each model.
-Similar evaluation for different Neural Net architectures.
+2. Performance - performance evaluation of different resampling techniques for each model, with a similar evaluation for different Neural Net architectures.
+The notebook discusses methods and conclusions.
-3. Maps - true and prediction results visualized with CA maps, discussion about results and policy implementations.
+3. Maps - true and prediction results visualized with CA maps.
+Notebook discusses final conclusions and policy implementation.

 ### Code files
 1. data_prepro.py - preprocessing and cleaning the three datasets, and merging into one.